MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-listener-overview.md

     sqlcmd -S aglistener19
     ```

- 1. Connect to the listener by listener name and configured port – successful
+ 1. Connect to the listener by listener name and configured port.
+This connection is successful.

     ```console
     sqlcmd -S aglistener19,50123